Fundamentals of Teaching Dhamma:

 July 19, 2025

-Our focus this month will be on ethics, the foundation for relationships of trust between students and teachers.
+The focus this month will be on ethics, the foundation for relationships of trust between students and teachers.
 The topics we will explore include:

 a.
 Five precepts, 16 precepts, other ethical frameworks